Formaleuros, Formalbitcoins, and Virtual Monies: Agent role dependent views of money

 \subsubsection{The PSER observer role}

 Now we envisage an observer Q of P and his colleagues.
 Q is specialized in observing PSER personnel.
 Q acts as an applied psychologist and consults the employer of P about who to hire next year.
 Q may be served well with a formalistic approach where he makes use of the notion of a Formalcoin for each of the values offered by the Euro coinage.
 Indeed Q may pose a range of questions which increasingly call for a clear temporal and spatial picture of the activities of P and other PSER operators.

-Token (with elements called token)is used for the combined class of all coins from the coinage and all banknotes that are not explicitly excluded from these transaction.
-For instance P may announce to refuse banknotes from 50 Euro onwards (just like many gas stations don't accept 100 Euro banknotes, let alone higher valued ones).
+Q may want to use formalbanknotes when expressing that P has announced that he will not accept banknotes above 50 Euro for certain purposes.
+Here Q speaks of P speaking of his handling of types of currency items, and this level of indirection may be profitably represented in the type system that is used.

 Many questions about the mechanics of token handling can be posed.
 More often than not the issues raised are independent of the moneyness of the tokens involved.
 That provides a reason for preferring relevant process descriptions in terms of formalcoins rather than in terms of coins from the Euro coinage.